How do you pay tax if you’re self employed in the UK (2024/5)?

 One last word on expenses that are only partly business-related

-It’s worth noting that, for the “wholly and exclusively” rule to apply to expenses that are partly business and partly personal, you must be able to show exactly how much is business-related.
+It’s worth noting that for the “wholly and exclusively” rule to apply to expenses that are partly business and partly personal, you must be able to show exactly how much is business-related.
 This is because only the business proportion is an allowable expense.
-The upshot is that, if you can’t find a definite proportion, you can’t claim the expense.
+The upshot is that you can’t claim the expense if you can’t find a definite proportion.

 This is the case with business lunches, for instance.
 Here, while you might not have eaten out if you weren’t entertaining a client, HMRC takes the view that you’d still need to eat to live.
 You can’t separate the business proportion from the personal, so you can’t claim.